yiweiwang-yw/ShelterDogHub/README.md

   - A user can filter dogs by maximum age.
   - A user can reset all filters.

-Multiple error handlings were also added.
+Multiple error handlings and testings were also added.

 ## Getting Started